Author photo: S Chadawong

 She is the first East-Asian to win the Poetry London Prize (2018) and the Manchester Poetry Prize (2017).
 She also won the Creative Future Literary Award 2017.

 Apart from being a writer, she also works as a specialist nurse practitioner.
 Her debut poetry collection, ANTIEMETIC FOR HOMESICKNESS, is published by Chatto & Windus and was an Irish Times Best Poetry Book of 2020, an Observer Poetry Book of the Month and a Poetry School Poetry Book of the Year 2020.
-It was also a National Poetry Day UK Recommended Read and was shortlisted for the Jhalak Prize and longlisted for the Dylan Thomas Prize.
+It was also a National Poetry Day UK Recommended Read and was longlisted for the Jhalak Prize and the Dylan Thomas Prize.

 Praise for AGIMAT